The Gunter-Smith Center for Community Engagement building.

 Arthur J. Glatfelter Institute for Public Policy Conference Room

-This informal space is perfect for staff meetings, focus groups, and other small business gatherings.
-Equipped with an HDMI-compatible television monitor and modular tables, the flexibility of this room works well for groups of up to 18 people.
+This cozy space is perfect for staff meetings, focus groups, and other small business gatherings.
+Furnished with a long wood table and equipped with an HDMI-compatible television monitor, this room works well for groups of up to 10 people.

 The Powder Mill Suites: The Rose Room

-Equipped with TV monitors, whiteboards, and desktop computers, This room is well-suited for classes and small meetings.
-It can accommodate up to 20 guests seated.
+Equipped with TV monitors, dry erase boards, and desktop computers, This room is well-suited for classes and small meetings.
+It can accommodate up to 16-20 guests seated.

 The Building’s Beginning